 Youth sports specialization is a sensitive subject for some and for others it’s totally foreign.
-What is youth sports specialization exactly?
+What is sports specialization exactly?
 Is it where a parent only has their child play one sports and focus on that one sport to develop the next star?
 If so, I’m not a fan of that.
-At the same time, what if a 7 year old only wants to play one sport, because that’s the only sport they like?
-Some kids in this age range truly love just one sport and absolutely have no desire to play another sport.
-I think this is ok and very rare.
-I think playing different sports is great and helps you become a better athlete, but this all depends on the individual.
+At the same time, what if a 8 year old only wants to play one sport?
+Some kids in this age truly love just one sport with no desire to play another sport.
+I think this is ok, but is rare.
+Playing different sports is great and helps you become a better athlete, but this depends on the individual.

 How I grew up being active in sports